Malik-Abhinav/Sunset-Project/final.md

 ---

 ### 3. Planning Gaps
 Missed accounting for deployment challenges and setting up CI/CD pipelines early.
+We also did not account much for other classes and responsibilities for our team members.
+This made it difficult when we had super busy weeks but we still had to stay on track for the weekly milestones.

 ---